manuleo/AssignmentKG_DLAB/README.md

     └── README.md

 ```
+*Note*: additional folders will be created during the code execution to store PARIS intermediate results and seeded N-Triples dataset.
+These folders are not showed here as they are not necessary to start the algorithm (The script will create them) and they will be overwritten at each run.

 ## Code reproducibility
-Due to the probablistic nature of PARIS, together with the random seed generation, the user is advised that **some small difference are possible among different runs**.
+Due to the probabilistic nature of PARIS, together with the random seed generation, the user is advised that **some small differences are possible among different runs**.
 However, we found PARIS to be a very stable algorithm so the overall conclusion remains the same.
-*Our configuration*: especially for the timing analysis, is important to consider the configuration we used to run our experiments.
+*Our configuration*: especially for the timing analysis, it is important to consider the configuration we used to run our experiments.
 That is a Lenovo Thinkpad T450s with **12GB RAM** and Intel **I7-5600U CPU**

 ## Authors
 - Manuel Leone